 You then go back, slightly hover and engage the abs while balancing, which is familiar in riding.
 Then you come up off it and open up, lengthen the front of the quads opening up through the knee, which is different than on a horse, open up the front of the hip fully and then lengthen the abs and the hip flexors.

 Cina: Sounds like the support of the Gyrotonic equipment has been really useful for you.

 I think the JSB is the piece of equipment that has been the most helpful for me.
-When I first started the Gyrotonic work it was the Pulley Tower bench that was the most challenging.
+When I first started the Gyrotonic work, it was the Pulley Tower bench that was the most challenging.
 In the basic arch and curl, I couldn’t get my sacrum and my pelvis to keep the arch when I went out toward the high V position on the handle units.
 My pelvis would want to flex and get into a more posterior tilt, and I’d lose my arch as I’d go out.
 I was so used to sitting up straight, so I was having a hard time rocking forward and getting in front of my sits bones while keeping that arch in my pelvis the whole way forward.
-I could be upright all day from riding for hours and hours, but I could not get that rock in my pelvis, and have my hamstrings or thighs allow me to stretch, in order to go forward and all the way around for arm circles while keeping that arch.

 The curl was better, but it still wasn’t very big.
 My lower back was really, really tight.
-People thought I was a dancer because a lot of spinal issues that are associated with dancing are similar to horseback riding like sitting up so tall all of the time.
+People thought I was a dancer because a lot of spinal issues that are associated with dancing, like sitting up so tall all of the time, are similar to horseback riding.
 You’re in that constant “proper posture.”
-But, it’s not really the proper posture.
+But it’s not really the proper posture.

 Cina: How long did it take before you noticed a difference in your body that translated to your riding?